IWDungX/Backend_Soundclone/README.md

 * JWT + Bcrypt (xác thực)

 ### ⚙️ Setup

-## Docker

 - The app is dockerized, you can run it on a docker platform with:

 ```bash
   docker-compose up
 ```

-- THe app has Client service, Server service and a Mysql service.
 - Docker will build a network and connect all the services, it offers hot-reload so the code can be edited live.

 ```bash